 There have been various challenges over the years, such as project logistics, working with new technologies, etc., but I think keeping up with storm events can be the most challenging, especially during wet years.
 Storm events have an independent schedule, and collecting discharge measurements and water samples during flood events can be intense, but new, advanced sampling equipment has greatly reduced the workload.

 What is a typical workday like?

-The workday hasn’t been typical most of this year due to Covid-19, but previously, long hours on the road, overnight stays, collecting water samples, preparing for workshops, presentations, conferences, and processing information requests.
+The workday hasn’t been typical due to Covid-19, but previously, long hours on the road, overnight stays, collecting water samples, preparing for workshops, presentations, conferences, and processing information requests.

 What project are you most proud of?

 Installing a series of artificial pool and riffles in the Cache River.
 Past channelization of the Cache River had caused the river to greatly incise through the Cache River Natural Area, threatening to drain preserved wetlands, including Heron Pond, an internationally renowned wetland.
 Supervising the construction was a challenge because the project required 25 riffle structures installed over a 5-mile reach, 29,000 tons of stone in 2,000 truckloads, construction of 5 miles of unimproved road, several gully plugs and road crossings.
 The project took three years to complete.

 The artificial riffles mimic natural riffles and act like a grade control, slowing the incision process and helping to stabilize water levels in the wetlands.
 Though riffles were installed in a geomorphic sense, the project had a positive domino effect on the biology by increasing macroinvertebrates and bird populations.
 I have installed several pool and riffle series throughout Illinois, but because of the value of the natural resources and the studies conducted, I feel this project has had a positive impact and I have contributed to a worthy cause.

 How has the field of hydrology changed since you started your career?